 THE FICTITIOUS TRUTHS OF THE MAKING OF....

-The Fictitious Truths of the Making Of... is a project creating a series of videos that document, reconstruct, reflect, satirise and re-imagine the performance-making processes of Dog Kennel Hill Project.
+The Fictitious Truths of the Making Of... is a practice of creating videos that document, reconstruct, reflect, satirise and re-imagine the performance-making processes of Dog Kennel Hill Project.
 The idea is to bring into question notions of truth in the way we construct ourselves, by blurring the lines between real and pretend whilst exposing the incongruities of our own stories.

-The making of performance is a non-linear process that draws on an array of social encounters, interactions and wanderings.
-It involves rituals of meetings, journeys, crises, discoveries and the most absurd sorts of playground games of power relations and manipulations.
-In this series of works, the roles that we play, the behaviours produced and the images that hence occur, become heightened and are often then re-enacted to produce curious hybrid states of imagined non-fiction and truthful fiction.
+Following a non-linear process we draw on an array of social encounters, interactions and wanderings.
+Documenting and reconstructing rituals of meetings, journeys, crises, discoveries and absurd playground games of power relations and manipulations.
+In this series of works, the roles that we play, the behaviours produced and the images that occur, become heightened and are often then re-enacted to produce curious hybrid states of imagined non-fiction and truthful fiction.

 The Fictitious Truths currently includes the creation of 2 screen works that can be presented in gallery/studio contexts as an installation event or single screen viewings; WE NEED TO HAVE THAT CONVERSATION and DIABOLIC.